zerobase-io/About-Us-Onboarding/contributing/contributing-product.md

 # Product Team

 ### Our Mission
-Our mission on product coordination team is to create a results-driven development process that validates our core value propositions.
+Our mission is to build and deploy a QR based inclusive, private platform to be used as widely as possible.

 ### Roadmap
-Our current goal is to create our self-reporting feature set, followed closely by hospital integration.
+See the roadmap on the wiko

 ### Onboarding
 * Join GitHub and [our smart-tracing repo](https://github.com/zerobase-io/smart-tracing)